dryuf/dryuf-onejarloader/README.md

 ```

-Build a single jar, for example using `maven-assembly-plugin`:
+Build a single jar with main class `JarMyApplication`, for example using `maven-assembly-plugin`:

 ```xml
 			<plugin>